Testicular microlithiasis: Management

-There is no cure or treatment for testicular microlithiasis, however, patients may be monitored via ultrasound to make sure that other conditions do not develop.
+There is no cure or treatment for testicular microlithiasis, however, patients may be monitored via ultrasound to make sure that other conditions do not develop, and in symptomatic cases, pain management may be required.
 Emphasis on testicular examination is the recommended follow up for asymptomatic men incidentally identified with testicular microlithiasis.
 For men with risk factors for testicular germ cell tumor such as subfertility however, individualized discussion with their urologists is necessary.